feabhas/docker-host/README.md

 `include` directories to a `src.bak` directory in the workspace; any files already present in `src.bak` will be deleted.

-# Creating the template starter projects
+# Creating template starter projects

 Some training courses supply one or more template starter projects containing a working application that will be refactored during the exercises.

-These templates are used to generate multiple project workspaces in named sub folders.
+These templates are used to generate fully configured projects in named subfolders.
 To generate the sub projects run the command:

 ```
 $ ./build-template.sh
 ```

-This will generate fully configured projects for each starter template in a sub folder in the root workspace.
-Each project contains a fully configured CMake based build system including a copy of the solutions folder.
+This will generate fully configured projects each starter template as a sub project in teh root workspace.
+Each sub project contains a fully configured CMake based build system including a copy of the solutions folder.
 The original toolchain build files in the project are moved to a `project` sub-folder as they are no longer required.